 • Relevant (assessments align with lesson level outcomes, which align with course level outcomes)

-• Targeted (written from the students’ perspective in terms they can grasp)
+• Targeted (written from the student’s perspective in terms they can grasp)

 Are you creating an online course using the Quality Matters (QM) rubric?
-These SMART guidelines are supported the five sub-standards of QM General Standard 2: Learning Objectives are measurable and clearly stated.
+These SMART guidelines are supported by the five sub-standards of QM General Standard 2: Learning Objectives are measurable and clearly stated.

 How can I create SMART Learning Outcomes?